l-hendriks/asteroseismology-dnn/README.md

 - Tensorflow (tested and run on version 1.4.0)
 - TFLearn (tested and run on version 0.3.2)
 - The trained model code (download here: XXX and past in the models folder)
+- The grid data parsed in hdf5 format, suitable for deep learning (download here: XXX and paste in data folder)
+- To run the notebook: Jupyter, matplotlib and tqdm

 You can install specific versions using pip with for example `pip install tensorflow==1.4.0`.
 It is recommended to run tensorflow with a GPU, please refer to the tensorflow documentation to set it up.